The Best London Theatre | Amazing Shows to Book and See in March 2025

 London Theatre Critics say: Telegraph 5*, Guardian 4*, FT 4*, Times 4*

-Details: The Curious Case of Benjamin Button is playing at The Ambassador’s Theatre, and booking until 15th February 2025.
+Details: The Curious Case of Benjamin Button is playing at The Ambassador’s Theatre, and is extended until 26th April 2025.
 You can find out more and get tickets at the Ambassador’s theatre website

 Hadestown | Lyric Theatre